Frequently asked questions

 Tenaska has acquired a large amount of wooded property near the existing power plant for this new facility.
 As envisioned, the Expedition Generating Station would be situated on approximately 50 acres of the 425-acre site, providing ample setback and visual and sound buffer.
 Keep in mind that there is minimal view of the existing plant, given the tree line and topography of the location.

-Tenaska has also acquired approximately 350 acres of land slightly to the south, which we intend to put into conservation as part of our development plan.
+Tenaska has also acquired approximately 350 acres of land slightly to the south, which we will put into perpetual conservation easement as part of our development plan.
 We believe this will help preserve the rural character of this part of Fluvanna County.

 What plans are in place to mitigate potential negative social impacts, such as increased traffic, noise, or strain on local services?